harrisonapickettiv/reverse-proxy/README.md

 A reverse proxy into your docker environment.

 ## Installing
+To install:
+- Ensure that docker, docker-compose, and cron are installed on the host.
-To install, first pull this repo to the location that best suits your environment.
+- Pull this repo to the location that best suits your environment.
 Maybe `/opt/reverse-proxy`.

-Next, copy `etc/env.example` to `etc/env` and update with the details from your environment.
-Likewise copy `etc/digitalocean.ini.example` to `etc/digitalocean.ini` and update with your Digital Ocean API token.
+- Copy `etc/env.example` to `etc/env` and update with the details from your environment.
+- Copy `etc/digitalocean.ini.example` to `etc/digitalocean.ini` and update with your Digital Ocean API token.

-Finally, run `./init` from within `bin/`.
+- Run `./init` from within `bin/`.

 ## Usage
 ### proxy.start